 As mentioned earlier, when I first started testing this product, the positioning problem bothered me.
 I came up with a few interest groups and positioned them on Facebook, but they all failed.
 Later, instead of targeting interest groups, Facebook went to machine learning, but the effect was better.
 This is also the problem that I previously suggested that the segmentation of the population should not be too small, and machine learning is not necessarily effective.

 Take health care products for the elderly as an example.
-For adults whose parents have sleep problems, this “subdivided group” is big enough, right?
-In this case, at least in Facebook positioning, you don’t have to worry too much and leave it to the machine to find the audience automatically.
+This “sub” divided group” is “big enough for adults whose parents have sleep problems.
+In this case, at least in Facebook positioning, you don’t need to worry too much and leave it to the machine to find the audience automatically.
 Instead, focus your energy on testing material, especially pictures and videos, followed by copywriting.
 We can’t control the positioning of these problems that involve platform algorithms.
 It is better to keep them as simple as possible.

 Advertising is not about building a rocket.
 You don’t need to be so rigid.
 It’s the best method that suits you.
-From time to time, some netizens ask me some advertising questions, such as how much does it cost to test a product, how many days the advertisement runs, how high the CTR and so on.
-One point I want to mention here is to determine your own baseline.
-According to your own profitable advertising, you can roughly determine the profitability baseline for different audiences, categories, countries, and other scenarios.
-In the future, it is more reliable to refer to your own baseline than to refer to human indicators when running advertisements.
+From time to time, some netizens ask me some advertising questions, such as how much it costs to test a product, how many days the advertisement runs, how high the CTR, etc. One point I want to mention here is to determine your baseline.
+According to your profitable advertising, you can roughly determine the profitability baseline for different audiences, categories, countries, and other scenarios.
+In the future, it is more reliable to refer to your baseline than to refer to human indicators when running advertisements.

-If you don’t have a suitable baseline initially, you can refer to ADCostly, where you can get the cost baseline of different interests, and the CPC and CPM data are clear.
-For example, ADCostly can easily help you get Facebook ads to cost.
+If you don’t need a suitable baseline initially, you can refer to ADCostly, where you can get the cost baseline of different interests, and the CPC and CPM data are clear.
+For example, ADCostly can quickly help you get Facebook ads to cost.

 After Facebook ads stabilized, I expanded to Google at the same time.
 The volume was not large, but the effect was perfect.
-I’m doing advertising myself.
-Because of my limited energy, I didn’t expand on other platforms.
-It stands to reason that I should expand other traffic horizontally.
+I’m using advertising myself.
+Because of my limited energy, I didn’t need it on other platforms.
+So it stands to reason that I should expand other traffic horizontally.